heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/README.md

 OpenSSH_9.6p1 Ubuntu-3ubuntu13.5, OpenSSL 3.0.13 30 Jan 2024
 ```

+This output means that the SSH client is installed.

-### Acquire a virtual machine on a cloud provider
+### Obtain a virtual machine on a cloud provider

-In this section, you will acquire a virtual machine on a cloud provider.
+In this section, you will obtain a virtual machine on a cloud provider.

 Many other cloud providers exist and offer free tiers (= free resources for a
 limited time).
 You can check the following Git repository for a list of cloud